garthtarr/mplot/README.md

 Model stability curves are implemented.

 The fence implements the adaptive fence routine with sensible defaults, new graphics to highlight model selection stability and experimental automated "best" model selection.
-It currently only supports linear models, however work is progressing to incorporate mixed models.
+It currently only supports linear and generalised linear models, however work is progressing to incorporate mixed models.

 The speed of implementation comes from the leaps package and multicore support for bootstrapping.